threefoldtech/playground/docs/user_stories.md

     - All previous deployments of mattermost will be listed at the bottom in the 'Deployment List (mattermost)'.
     - User can visit all mattermost instances from deployments list
 ---
+## Scenario 16

+    - As I user expect to know what's Funkwhale and how to deploy it
+### Acceptance Criteria

+    - User can learn all about the deployment on Funkwhale from the 'Quick start documentation', that explains all about it.
+    - All previous deployments of Funkwhale will be listed at the bottom in the 'Deployment List (Funkwhale)'.
+    - User can visit all Funkwhale instances from deployments list and use it
+---
+## Scenario 17

+    - As I user I would like to know what to do if I faced any issue
+### Acceptance Criteria

+    - User can add issues from the 'Disclaimer' part.
+    - Applying for issues in github and the developers will solve them
+---